Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: Testing the evolution of the Dieterici model at the background level

 In order to validate the outcome of our analysis, we compare in Fig.~ \ref{fig:Fig1_1} the redshift evolution of the Hubble function from BML with the available combined observational data of cosmic chronometers and BAO.
 In the plot, the purple curve refers to the case in which we have generated the data for $z \in [0, 2.5]$, while the dashed red curve holds when $z \in [0, 5]$.
 The dots are the 40 data points from astrophysical observations taken from \cite[Table~I]{zhang2016}.
 We can note that the BML result for the redshift evolution of the Hubble function is in good agreement with the observational data at low redshift, but some tension could arise at high redshift.
 Indeed, the two estimates of $H_0$ reported in Table~\ref{tab:Table1} are not consistent with each other at 1$\sigma$ level.

 In Fig.~\ref{fig:Fig1_2}, we display the redshift evolution of the deceleration parameter $q$ (left panel) and of the effective EoS parameter of the Dieterici fluid $w$ (right panel), for the best fit values of the model parameters exhibited in Table~\ref{tab:Table1}.
 We use the same convention for the purple and dashed red curves as in Fig.~\ref{fig:Fig1_1}.
 We can see that the BML analysis predicts a transition between a decelerating and an accelerating phase of the Universe.
+More quantitatively, we obtain that the transition to a negative deceleration parameter, e.g. to the present epoch of accelerated expansion of the Universe, occurs at a lower value of the redshift, e.g. more recently, when our analysis relies on the data in $z \in [0, \, 2.5]$.
+In other words, the Dieterici model exhibits a correlation between a more recent transition and a lower value of the Hubble constant $H_0$ and an higher value of the present day dark matter abundance $\Omega_{dm0}$.
 Furthermore, from the plot in the right panel, one can understand that the Dieterici fluid behaves as a phantom fluid at the present epoch because $w<-1$.